Sign In

 Max Suction Strength Test for Vacuum Sealers

-As part of our search for the best vacuum sealer, we test several top-performing models by vacuum-packing 2.2kg of rice grains in this dry food test.
+As part of our search for the best vacuum sealer, we evaluate a range of top-performing models by vacuum-packing rice grains in this test.

 By , , and ·Updated

-This test is part of How Shouldit Tests Vacuum Sealers v1.0
+This test is part of How Shouldit Tests Vacuum Sealers v1.1

 A collection of best vacuum sealers and testing instruments on a blue surface.
 There’s a vacuum gauge, a sound level meter, a timer, and a vacuum sealed bag with black rice grains.